Anindita123-code/Milestone3_Data_Centric/README.md

 * As an Admin user, I go to the Display Book option in the navbar, a Book List of all the books are displayed.
     - The books that have been added by the Admin user, will carry brown buttons of Edit and Delete icon buttons in the book card.
 This means the Admin, like any normal user can Edit and Delete the books he/she has added to the website
+    - I can see all the book cards have a red Delete button which is a superuser access to be able to delete any selected book from the website.
+    - I click on any one of the red Delete Icon button displayed with the book cards. a modal window with Delete Record message "This Book has been added by [logged in User].
+Selecting Yes, will remove this record permanently.
+Do you wish to continue?"
+        -  On selecting Yes, the book (although added by a different user) can be removed by the Admin user and the remaining book card orients themselves across the webpage automatically
+        -  On selecting No, no book is removed, the modal box closes and the Admin user is routed to the Display book page
     - I click on a brown Edit Icon Button, the Edit book page opens with the existing values for each field, which can be modified.
     - I make the required changes in the Edit Books page, and Save Changes.
 I get a message "Book Updated Successfully"
     - I click on the brown delete Icon button on the book card that displays, a modal window pops up alerting that the record will be deleted permanently, Do you wish to continue?
         -  On selecting Yes, the book is removed and the remaining book card orients themselves across the webpage automatically
         -  On selecting No, no book is removed, the modal box closes and I am routed to the Display book page
-    - I click on any one of the red Delete Icon button displayed with the book cards. a modal window with Delete Record message "This Book has been added by [logged in User].
-Selecting Yes, will remove this record permanently.
-Do you wish to continue?"
-        -  On selecting Yes, the book (although added by a different user) can be removed by the Admin user and the remaining book card orients themselves across the webpage automatically
-        -  On selecting No, no book is removed, the modal box closes and the Admin user is routed to the Display book page

 ### Delete Reviews
 * As an Admin user, I click on the Display Books on the navbar.
 I am taken to the Book List page which shows the books and a "Check Review.." link
     - I click on the "Check Review.." link on any of the selected book.
 I am routed to the Book Review Page.